BMW says demand for i8 hybrid outstrips initial production run

-FRANKFURT (Reuters) - Germany’s BMW (BMWG.DE) said it saw strong demand for the i8 hybrid sportscar which will go into series production in April and start customer deliveries in June.
+FRANKFURT, March 10 (Reuters) - Germany’s BMW said it saw strong demand for the i8 hybrid sportscar which will go into series production in April and start customer deliveries in June.

 “Demand for the BMW i8 is already exceeding the planned production volume during ramp-up,” BMW said in a statement on Monday, without giving a more specific figure for how many cars will be made during this phase.